 She is originally from Washington State.
 Before joining DIPA, Estelle worked at Cabrini providing Iegal assistance and social services to immigrant populations.
 Estelle also has experience in Trafficking and Domestic Violence cases through Safe Horizon, and handled wage and hour violations as part of her clinical work.
 She speaks English and Spanish, and is a member of the New York State Bar.

-Catalina Rosales graduated cum laude with a Bachelors of Arts in Forensic Psychology and a minor in Women’s Studies from the City University of New York’s John Jay College of Criminal Justice.
+Catalina Cruz graduated cum laude with a Bachelors of Arts in Forensic Psychology and a minor in Women’s Studies from the City University of New York’s John Jay College of Criminal Justice.
 She obtained her law degree from the City University of New York School of Law, where she was part of the Immigrant and Refugee Rights Clinic representing clients in removal and asylum proceedings.

 Catalina worked as an intern for the NYS Attorney General in the Civil Rights and Executive Bureaus.
 She also served as a Volunteer Assistant Attorney General and worked on case development for immigration service fraud investigations and prosecutions.